MALIKA-IF/airbnb-clone-project/README.md

 rate limiting :Rate limiting helps protect APIs from brute force attacks

 *security is crucial for each key area of the project beacause safeguard the project from potential attacks.

+CI/CD Pipeline :

+CI/CD pipeline is an automated process that streamlines the software development lifecycle by integrating code changes, testing them, and deploying them to production.
+It's crucial for projects because it accelerates delivery, improves software quality, and reduces manual errors.

+the tools that could be used for this are Jenkins,GitHub Actions,Docker